New regulations to be applied to ensure cybersecurity

 However, applying these new cybersecurity laws may compromise some of the vital policies of social media companies.
 Such as end-to-end encryption, where only the communicating users can see and have access to the text or personal messages that they are creating and sending.
 Not even the communication provider has access to check personal messages.

-Therefore, click here to buy the most powerful shared hosting available in the earth and also it is recommended by the best hosting advice company.
+Therefore, click here to buy the most powerful shared hosting available on the earth, and also it is recommended by the best hosting advice company.

 What are the regulations?